jp2321/dl4cv_dev/slides/chapter2_03_edge.md

 ---

 # Steps in Canny Edge Detection
-1. De-noiseing with a Gaussian kernel
+1. De-noising with a Gaussian kernel
 2. Sobel kernel to find edges
 3. Calculate Edge Gradient and Angle of direction
 4. Non-max suppression to get only "true" edges